core-wg/senml-spec/draft-ietf-core-senml.md

 used to indicate the number of seconds, excluding leap seconds, since the start of the year 1970 in UTC.

+Obviously, "now"-referenced SenML records are only useful within a specific communication context or together with some other context information that can be used for deriving a meaning of "now"; the expectation for any archival use is that they will be processed into UTC-referenced records before that context would cease to be available.
 This specification deliberately leaves the accuracy of "now" very vague as it is determined by the overall systems that uses SenML.
 In a system where a sensor sends a SenML record with Time of zero over a